 pickup icon

-Flowering Hooker’s Fairybells (Prosartes hookeri) growing in a NW shade garden.
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Flowering Hooker’s fairybells (Prosartes hookeri) growing in a NW shade garden.
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants, native plant Nursery in Portland, Oregon.

-Close-up of the growth habit of Hooker’s Fairybells (Prosartes hookeri).
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Close up of the white flowers of Hooker’s fairybells (Prosartes hookeri).
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants, native plant Nursery in Portland, Oregon.

-Close-up of the stems and leaves of Hooker’s Fairybells (Prosartes hookeri).
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Overhead look at the branches and leaves of Hooker’s fairybells (Prosartes hookeri).
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants, native plant Nursery in Portland, Oregon.

-Close-up of the growth habit of Hooker’s Fairybells (Prosartes hookeri).
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Close up of the bright red fruits of Hooker’s fairybells (Prosartes hookeri).
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants, native plant Nursery in Portland, Oregon.

 Hooker's Fairybells